MATRIX30/simple_shell/README.md

 $ gcc -Wall -Werror  -pedantic *.c -o hsh $ ./hsh

-Once the shell is running, you are able to enter commands like you would in a normal terminal.
+Once the shell is running, the user is able to enter commands like you would in a normal terminal.

 This shell was developed by the following contributors: